uniwebcms/component-library-template/README2.md

 To effectively build these components, it's important to understand the two main types you'll work with:

-### Component Types

-There are two types of components you'll work with:

 1. **Exported Components**: These are the components that appear in the CMS interface for content writers to use.
 They:

     - Show up in the CMS component selector